 The Trustee is responsible for risk management of the Scheme and for the underlying controls mitigating identified risks, which are included in the Scheme's Risk Register.
-Post year-end, a Risk Register review has commenced as part of a general governance review in response to TPR's recently released general code of practice.
+A Risk Register review was undertaken during the year as part of a general governance review and also in response to TPR's recently released general code of practice.
 The risk management process is designed to manage, rather than to eliminate, the risk of error, loss or failure to comply with regulatory requirements.